-- ii.
-What will be your decision if the cost price in the above case is ₹2,10,000 ? - iii.
-A businessman anticipates that it may not be possible to collect ₹50,000 from one of his debtors. will he record this transaction in the books of accounts and at what value?
+- A business has unsold stock at the end of year.
+The cost price is Rs.200000 and the market price is Rs 250000.
+At which price the unsold stock be recorded ? - (ii) What will be your decision if the cost price in the above case is Rs.210000 ? - (iii) A businessman anticipates that it may not be possible to collect Rs.50000 from one of his debtors. will he record this transaction in books of account and at what value?

-3.6 GENERALLY ACCEPTED ACCOUNTING PRINCIPLES (GAAP) AND ACCOUNTING STANDARDS
+3.5 GENERALLY ACCEPTED ACCOUNTING PRINCIPLES (GAAP) AND ACCOUNTING STANDARDS

 In order to maintain uniformity and consistency in accounting records throughout the world, certain rules and principles have been developed which are generally accepted by the accounting profession.
-These rules/principles are called by different names such as principles, concepts, conventions, postulates, assumptions.
+These rules/ principles are called by different names such as principles, concepts, conventions, postulates, assumptions.
 These rules/principles are judged on their general acceptability rather than universal acceptability.
 Hence, they are popularly called Generally Accepted Accounting Principles (GAAP).
 The term "generally accepted" means that these principles must have support, that generally comes from the professional accounting bodies.
 Thus, Generally Accepted Accounting Principles (GAAP) refer to the rules or guidelines adopted for recording and reporting of business transactions of financial statements.
 These principles have evolved over a long period of time on the basis of past experiences, usages or customs, etc. These principles are also referred as concepts and conventions, which have already been discussed.